Innocent passage: History

 Initially, the right of innocent passage in the current sense began to take shape in the 1840s (as a customary rule) with the development of world trade and the emergence of steamship navigation, for which it was economically significant to use the shortest possible route often through the coastal waters of a foreign state.

 The law was codified in the 1958 Convention on the Territorial Sea and the Contiguous Zone and affirmed in the 1982 UNCLOS.

 Suspension

 The coastal state may temporarily suspend the innocent passage of foreign ships if "such suspension is essential for the protection of its security".
 The suspension must be applied without discrimination between foreign ships.
-Suspension is however not permitted in the international straits.
+Suspension is however not permitted in international straits.